mlcommons/ck/docs/tutorials/scc23-mlperf-inference-bert.md

 * `mlperf_submission_short_summary.json` - automatically generated summary of MLPerf results.
 * `mlperf_submission_short.run` - CM commands to run MLPerf BERT inference benchmark saved to this file.
 * `mlperf_submission_short.tstamps` - execution timestamps before and after CM command saved to this file.
+* `mlperf_submission_short.md` - description of your platform and some highlights of the MLPerf benchmark execution.

 You will need to submit the following files with the optimized MLPerf BERT inference results to obtain main points (including major bonus points for improving exisitng benchmark